| <!-- -->Sumi Senthi

 Project goal

-The goal for this project was to enhance coverage of the World Cup - to provide the user with a more flexible live experience on BBC Sport.
+The goal was to enhance live streams of the World Cup - and provide the user with a more flexible experience on BBC Sport.

 Enhancements included:

-• The ability to view and navigate between key match moments
+• The ability to skim and navigate between key moments in a match

 Enhancements